runner on Sydney coastal running route

 Advertising

-When it comes to running routes in Sydney, we're spoilt for choice.
-That's why we have put together a list of the best runs you can do in Sydney, with any one of these 13 options guaranteed to get your blood pumping (and not just because you're embroiled in hard cardio action).
+When it comes to running routes in Sydney, we're pretty spoiled for choice – with our sparkling coastline and leafy parks offering routes for every ability and ambition level.
+To help you choose which pavements to pound, we’ve put together a list of the very best runs in Sydney – with any one of these 13 options guaranteed to get your blood pumping.
 Lace up and conquer these lakeside, seaside and parkside runs in Sydney – for views as well as a workout.
-And don't forget your core – swing by one of these free outdoor gyms around Sydney after.
+And don't forget your core – swing by one of these free outdoor gyms around Sydney for a full-body workout.

-Keen on a little less intensive cardio workout?
-Check out our guide to the 9 best and easy day hikes you can do in Sydney.
+Keen on a little less cardio?
+Check out our guide to the best easy day hikes in Sydney.

 Sydney running routes